 Variations

-A good way to vary this recipe is by adding spices.
-Good candidates that I tried and liked include dried thyme, dried oregano, and onion powder.
-Start by adding a generous pinch of either one of them.
+Adding spices is a good way to vary this recipe.
+Good candidates I tried and liked include dried thyme, dried oregano, and onion powder.
+You can add a generous pinch of any of these spices.

-- Transfer the mixture to a greased 9-inch pie plate and bake until golden, about 20 minutes at 350°F. Sometimes, instead of a pie plate, I divide the mixture between two smaller baking dishes, as shown in the video.
+Transfer the mixture to a greased 9-inch pie plate and bake until golden, about 20 minutes at 350°F. Sometimes, instead of a pie plate, I divide the mixture between two smaller baking dishes.
+Serve immediately.

-I use garlic and red pepper flakes to season the dip.
-The crushed red peppers are nontraditional, but I do like the subtle kick that they add to this dish.
+- The crushed red peppers are nontraditional, but I like the subtle kick they add.

-I use quite a bit of garlic - a full tablespoon.
-If you're not a big fan of garlic, consider using just 1 teaspoon.
+- I use quite a bit of garlic - a full tablespoon.
+If you're not a big fan of garlic, consider using just a teaspoon.

-In addition to the spices, the parmesan cheese is salty and very flavorful, so it adds a lot of flavor to this dish.
-And it's also the reason there's no need to add any salt to this recipe.
+- The parmesan cheese is salty and flavorful, so it adds a lot of flavor to this dish.
+This is also why there's no need to add any salt.

 Recipe FAQs